EISCAT 3D an international research infrastructure

 Status of the Project

-The Antenna Units (AU) have now been mostly installed at the three EISCAT_3D sites.
-The routing of fibres and electricity within the sites have also been done, though the sites in Finland and Sweden have not been powered yet.
+The Antenna Units (AU) have now been installed at the three EISCAT_3D sites.
+The routing of fibres and electricity within the sites have also been done.
 Installation of the control and monitoring systems have started in Norway.
 Much of the custom-built radar electronics have also been manufactured.
-Deliveries to the sites will be done coming autumn, 2023.

 Visit the EISCAT 3D FAQ-section for more information.